Characters: Buffy The Vampire Slayer Antagonists

 open/close all folders

-A vampire king in Los Angeles and the first major villain Buffy faced.
-He is responsible for the death of Buffy's first watcher, and was killed during a school dance.
-This lead to her eventually moving to Sunnydale.
+A vampire king in Los Angeles, and the first major villain Buffy faced.
+He is responsible for the death of Merrick, Buffy's first Watcher, and was killed during a school dance; this led to Buffy eventually moving to Sunnydale.

-- Big Bad: Of the movie and Origin Comic.
+- Big Bad: Of the movie and The Origin.

 - Blond Guys Are Evil: In the movie, he is played by Rutger Hauer.